 A society is a student organization associated with the academic departments they belong to (ex.
 Economics Student Society, Computer Science Society).
 They may also be formed by residents of a residence hall at AUB (ex.
 Penrose Hall Society, New Women’s Residence Society)

 How to join a society?

-Any current registered AUB student can join a student organization by registering using the online system through aubsis and membership fees will be added to the tuition.
-A student can be a member in three clubs and two societies only.
+Any current registered AUB student can join a student organization by registering using the online system through Aubsis and membership fees will be added to the tuition.
+A student can be a member of three clubs and two societies only.